cappedpanda/python-chatbot-backend/README.md

-# RH Chatbot Backend
+# Chatbot Backend

-RH_Chatbot_backend is a Python API used to manage the backend (questions / answers) of the application called "RH BOT".
+Chatbot_backend is a Python API used to manage the backend (questions / answers) of the application called "PD BOT".

 ## Prerequisites